Isaiah Thomas (basketball): Boston Celtics (2015–2017)

 In the 2017 playoffs, Thomas led the Celtics to a first-round series victory over the Chicago Bulls after learning the day before the series began that his younger sister, Chyna, had died in a car accident.
+This was the Celtics first playoff series win in five years.
 After the Celtics defeated the Bulls in six games, Thomas flew cross-country to attend his sister's funeral.
 Thomas returned to Boston for Game 1 of the Eastern Conference Semifinals and helped the Celtics defeat the Washington Wizards 123–111.
 According to ESPN, during Game 1, "Thomas lost a front tooth following an inadvertent elbow from Otto Porter, requiring surgery to replace it and fix two other shifted teeth.
 He played through the dental wreck and scored 33 points and notched nine assists in the win.
 He didn't miss a game".
 Two days later in Game 2, Thomas scored 53 points—the second-highest total in Celtics playoff history—to help Boston win 129–119 in overtime and take a 2–0 lead in the series.
 He became only the fifth Celtic to score 50 or more points in a postseason game, missing John Havlicek's team record by one point.
 In Game 7, Thomas scored 29 points and had 12 assists to help the Celtics advance to the Eastern Conference Finals for the first time since 2012 with a 115–105 victory.

 After the Celtics lost the first two games of the 2017 Eastern Conference Finals to the Cleveland Cavaliers, Thomas was ruled out for the rest of the postseason with a hip injury.
 In a statement, the Celtics said: Isaiah Thomas will miss the remainder of this year's postseason following re-aggravation of a right femoral-acetabular impingement with labral tear during Game 2 of the Eastern Conference Finals against Cleveland.
 Thomas initially injured the hip during the third quarter of the Celtics' March 15 game against Minnesota... the injury was further aggravated during Game 6 of the Eastern Conference Semifinals at Washington on May 12.

 The Celtics were defeated by the Cavaliers in five games in the Eastern Conference Finals.

 Thomas finished fifth in the NBA's most valuable player (MVP) voting for the 2016–17 season.